 Good to know!

 The Local Resident’s Card of the Valais municipalities provides an easy way to save money.
-Many cable car companies offer discounts to local residents, as does the Matterhorn Gotthard Railway on journeys in the Mattertal valley.
+Many cable car companies offer discounts to local residents.
 The offers aren’t usually obvious at first glance, so it’s worth asking for clarification before you buy your tickets.
 For example, some ski schools and thermal baths also offer discounts with a valid Local Resident’s Card.
 The Card is issued by the municipalities and must be renewed at the municipality every year.
 Fees for issuing and renewing the card vary by municipality.
 The fee charged for issuing the Card is often CHF 10, while renewal is generally free.

 A worldwide unique visitors-, study and congress center in Naters is the base camp of the UNESCO World Heritage Swiss Alps Jungfrau-Aletsch.
 In the interactive exhibitions the visitor will experience with all its senses the property and immerse into the thrilling and varying sceneries of the Alps.World Nature Forum